tonethar/IGME-330-Spring-2023/notes/wc-3.md

   - https://bulma.io/documentation/columns/basics/

 #1 - Go ahead and link to the Bulma and Font Awesome CDNs (see "copy/paste" links above)
-    - The `<title>` of the page is now "Web Components - Bulma & Interctivity"
+    - The `<title>` of the page is now "Web Components - Bulma & Interactivity"

 #2 - Make your HTML & CSS look like this: